jinspark-lab/jinspark-lab-infra/README.md

 # jinspark-lab-infra
-Development Infra as a Code repository
+Development Infra as a Code repository.

+The infra is built on AWS CDK.